What is it about a giant, fiberglass peg-legged pirate that will make me ride 170 miles out of my way?

-He once again took her hand and they walked back the way that they came.
-The little girl kept stealing glances at me .
+He once again took the little girl’s hand and they walked back the way that they came.
+She kept looking back, stealing glances at me.
 As I exited the lot, I honked and waved to her once more.

 It has been over a week now since I saw that little girl and I haven’t forgotten about the inquisitive twinkle in her eye.
 I hope that she doesn’t forget the lady on the motorcycle or at least the idea that if they want to… girls can ride motorcycles, too.

 Fifty years from now, what will my generation have left behind that tugs at the heartstrings of people who like to play the “Remember when…” game?
 What will our contribution to fading Americana be?

 If you’ve read this blog for any amount of time then you probably know that I am completely enamored by Mail Pouch Tobacco barns and advertising.
 But, I’m certainly not one to turn up my nose at any of the other lovely painted barns that decorate the landscape of rural America.

 There is something perfect and sweet about the life that I imagine being attached to such places.
 In my mind they represent an ideal, a kind of life that is fading from the fabric of America as sanitized suburbia creeps further and further.